agdturner/ccg-math/README.md

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0

-## Acknowledgements and feedback
+## Acknowledgements
-- Thanks to the University of Leeds and numerous research grants for supporting the development of this code.
+- The [University of Leeds](http://www.leeds.ac.uk) and succession of externally funded research grants have supported the development of this library.
-- If you find this code useful, please let me know and refer to the resources used in the usual ways.
-- Thanks to Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library :-)
+- Thank you Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library :-)

+## Version history
+- Early versions of this code were bundled together with lots of other code.
+A first separation of code produced the generic library upon which this depends, and then this library was created.
+Over time documentation has improved, more unit tests have been added and some undocumented issues have been resolved.
+Upto version 1.7.3 there is no descitption of what has been changed between versions, but going forward an attempt will be made to provide a summary of additions, deprecations, deletions and other changes for each version release on Maven Central.